BenHarrison11/logistic_growth/README.md

 ln(N) = ln(N0) + rt

-We considered two cases as detailed in the above 'fitting linear models' section.
+I considered two cases as detailed in the above 'fitting linear models' section.

 #### Case 1: K \>\> N0 and t is small

 In this case ln(N) = ln(N0) + rt.

 The estimate for the intercept (ln(N0)) is equal to approximately 6.89.
-Therefore our approximation for N0 is equal to e\^6.89 which is approximately 982.
+Therefore my approximation for N0 is equal to e\^6.89 which is approximately 982.
 The estimate for the gradient (r) is equal to 0.01.
-Therefore our approximation for r is 0.01.
+Therefore my approximation for r is 0.01.

 #### **Figure 3: Output from summary(model1)**